Throttle mode

 Then, if it received at least 100 events per minute, we would expect it to emit five events every three seconds.

-If the throttle action received more than 100 events per minute on average, it would continue to steadily put out five events every three seconds in the order they were received, but a backlog would begin to amass.
+If the Throttle action received more than 100 events per minute on average, it would continue to steadily put out five events every three seconds in the order they were received, but a backlog would begin to amass.
 If it started receiving less than 100 events per minute, it would eventually consume that backlog and start putting out less than five events every three seconds, and possible none at all for some runs.

 Was this helpful?